MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/launch-resume/how-to-create-and-consume-an-app-service.md

 private async void OnRequestReceived(AppServiceConnection sender, AppServiceRequestReceivedEventArgs args) {
     // Get a deferral because we use an awaitable API below to respond to the message
-    // and we don&#39;t want this call to get cancelled while we are waiting. var messageDeferral = args.GetDeferral();
+    // and we don't want this call to get cancelled while we are waiting. var messageDeferral = args.GetDeferral();

     ValueSet message = args.Request.Message;